webleon/ASUS-X299-Hackintosh/Personal Build/README.md

 | device-id | Data | 40730000 |
 | agdpmod | String | Pikera |

-Also added the Radeon boost SSDT located [here](https://www.tonymacx86.com/threads/amd-radeon-performance-enhanced-ssdt.296555/).
 With device spoofing, DP/HDMI audio is more stable as well although the monitor/tv has to be on at boot for audio to work (at least with DP to HDMI adapters, haven't tested DP to DP connections).
 This isn't really an issue for me since I only have audio connected to my main monitor.

-With the combination of the Radeon boost SSDT and Device Properties adjustments, the amount of kps have reduced significantly and I rarely run into the issues anymore.
+With the Device Properties adjustments, the amount of kernel panics have reduced significantly and I rarely run into the issues anymore.
 Newer versions of macOS Big Sur and Monterey also appear to be more stable.

 ## Screenshots
 ### System Report